 At the head of our list of adventurer types is the ‘Dare Devil’.
 These are the people that score highly across all the characteristics of the dedicated adventurer: resilience, endurance, planning, fearlessness and fitness.

-They have the courage to take on those challenges where adrenaline floods the body (yet control its effects) whilst at the same time meticulously planning every step they take.
-These are the superhumans of the adventuring world – they not only understand fear – they know how to handle it too.
+They have the courage to take on those challenges where adrenaline floods the body (yet control its effects) while at the same time meticulously planning every step they take.
+These are the super-humans of the adventuring world – they not only understand fear – they know how to handle it too.